Yiju-Li/CV/resume_hardware.md

 *Last Revised: 2023/02/07.
 To access my latest resume, please click this [link](resume_hardware.pdf).
 For further insights into my profile, kindly visit [YijuLi.info](https://yijuli.info).*

-As a student at the University of California, San Diego pursuing a dual degree in Computer Engineering and Applied Mathematics, I have a comprehensive understanding of both software and hardware development.
-I have a strong interest in hardware and am always looking for opportunities to explore and enhance my skills in this field.
-My background in Applied Mathematics has provided me with a solid foundation in mathematical modeling and problem solving, which I believe will be valuable assets in hardware engineering.
-I approach every task with a professional attitude and a commitment to delivering high-quality work.
-I am eager to bring my skills and knowledge to a new role and continue to grow as a hardware engineer.
+As a dual-degree student at the University of California, San Diego, pursuing Computer Engineering and Applied Mathematics, I bring a thorough understanding of both software and hardware development to the table.
+My passion for hardware has driven me to constantly seek opportunities to improve my skills in this field.
+My strong foundation in mathematical modeling and problem-solving, acquired through my studies in Applied Mathematics, makes me a valuable asset in hardware engineering.
+I approach every task with a professional demeanor and am dedicated to delivering outstanding work.
+My hands-on experience as a software engineer intern at Shengmu Life and UBTech has honed my technical skills and ability to work in a team.
+Additionally, my experience as a QA engineer intern at CloudGame has enhanced my attention to detail and problem-solving skills.
+I am enthusiastic about the opportunity to apply my skills and continue to grow as a hardware engineer in a new role.

 ## Education
 Bachelor of Science in Computer Engineering
 Bachelor of Science in Applied Mathematics
-University of California, San Diego
+University of California, San Diego,
 Sep 2020 - current

 ## Technical Skills